-Over the course of the first half-year of 2014, the Group was able to once again maintain its cash position, due mainly to the cash from operations and to a very strict management of its net working capital and despite significant investments (acquisition of Metaforic settled in cash upon completion of the transaction).
+As of December 31, 2014, the Group's available cash totaled US\$36,315 thousand against US\$40,213 thousand as of December 31, 2013.
+The Group was able to once again maintain its cash position in 2014, due mainly to the cash from operations and to a very strict management of its net working capital, thereby allowing it to finance its significant investments.